When do you use piqued?

-The word set we’re examining today can send even experienced writers into a spiral of uncertainty when it comes to word choice, particularly in the context of one expression: is it piqued my interest, peaked my interest, or peeked my interest?
+The word set we’re examining today can send writers into a spiral of uncertainty when it comes to word choice, particularly in the context of one expression: piqued my interest, peaked my interest, or peeked my interest?

 Learning the subtleties in meaning is only half the battle; remembering which term to use in which context is what counts.
-One trick to remembering the difference is by focusing on Q in pique.
+One trick to remembering the difference is to focus on the Q in pique.
 Q is one of the least used letters in the English language, which makes it unique, or one might even say exciting.
 This association might help you remember that pique with a Q means “excite.”

 Here’s another tip: If you associate the two Es in peek with the two Os in look, you should have no trouble keeping this one straight.